 Southern Corkscrew Regional Ecosystem Watershed (CREW): Construction of the Southern CREW project was initiated in February 2016 and completed in April 2018.
 The SFWMD has led this restoration effort with its partners, including the U.S. Department of the Interior (USDOI).
 This project will restore historic sheetflow within the watershed.
+(Please explain why this is important for restoration.)
 The restoration efforts included land acquisition (~4,000 acres), road removal, plugging of agricultural ditches, and invasive exotic vegetation removal.